We are determined to take the entire country to no-kill by 2025.

 And because we know a home is the best place for companion animals, Best Friends implements programs around the country that both prevent pets from having to enter shelters in the first place and get those who do adopted more quickly.

-With millions of dogs and cats in shelters each year looking for new homes - and about 347,000 killed simply because they aren't chosen - there's no need to buy from a breeder or pet store.
+With millions of dogs and cats in shelters each year looking for new homes - and around 355,000 killed in 2021 simply because they weren't chosen - there's no need to buy from a breeder or pet store.
 Best Friends is committed to removing the barriers to adoption for people who want to provide a loving home for pets who need them and to ensuring the entire process is positive and accessible for everyone.

 Best Friends partners with shelters around the country, helping to nurture and grow budding foster programs and spread the news about how critical fostering is for the lives and well-being of our communities' pets.
 And for any organization that needs it, Best Friends' Foster Programs Playbook is available online, providing steps and structure for maintaining a foster network, including ways to keep foster families excited about their role in bringing this country to no-kill.